onflow/cadence/docs/language.md

 // `withdrawn.balance` is `10`

-// Deposit the withdrawn token into another one. let receiver: ExampleToken <- // ... receiver.deposit(<-withdrawn)
+// Deposit the withdrawn token into another one. let receiver: @ExampleToken <- // ... receiver.deposit(<-withdrawn)

 // Run-time error: The precondition of function `withdraw` in interface